mattyowl/AIMS-DISCnet-2018/Tutorial.md

     > Unpacking objects: 100% (38/38), done.
     > Checking connectivity... done.

 would clone this repository.
-The big green button near the top of every Github page gives you the link needed for the `git clone` command.
+The big green button near the top of every Github repository page gives you the link needed for the `git clone` command.

 If later on there are changes made to the remote repository (hosted on Github), you can fetch those changes and update your local copy by using the `git pull` command: